getsentry/sentry-javascript/packages/replay/MIGRATION.md

 });
 ```

-Note that the definition inside of `new Replay({})` has been deprecated and will be removed in a future update.
+Note that the sample rate options inside of `new Replay({})` have been deprecated and will be removed in a future update.

 ## Removed deprecated options (https://github.com/getsentry/sentry-javascript/pull/6370)